 In the study, it notes that all participants were eating 600 calories less per day than normal.
 So it would be presumptuous to say the time of eating would affect fat loss without any calorie intake controls.
 However, if you are maintaining a healthy diet and are struggling to get out from a plateau, this could help.

 I Don’t Have Time For Breakfast, Is That Bad?

 Skipping breakfast can be detrimental to the efficiency of your body’s fat burning ability.
-Those that skip breakfast are more likely to be obese and suffer from heart problems.

 Many people find meal prepping for their lunch or dinner can help them stick to their nutritional goals.
 Why not try it for breakfast?
 A jar of overnight protein oats, a fruit salad or even protein pancakes cooked the night before can help kick start your metabolism as you head out the door.